-Companies need employees with deep technical skills developed through advanced computer science knowledge.
-If you're interested in shaping the future of computers and the people who work with them, a master's degree in Computer Science/Distributed Systems from Webster will give you a competitive career advantage.
+In today's world, companies need employees with technical computer skills and advanced computer science knowledge.
+For students who are interested in shaping the future of computers and becoming influential computer science professionals, a master's degree in Computer Science with emphasis in distributed systems from Webster University provides a competitive career advantage.

 - Faculty who practice in the field allow you to take what you learn and immediately apply it at work.

 - Small, convenient classes and individualized teaching speed up the learning process.